Loudoun County Public Schools: Middle schools

-Loudoun County currently has 17 middle schools, all of which typically feed into one high school currently, or in the near future.
+Loudoun County currently has 18 middle schools, most of which typically feed into one high school currently, or in the near future.
 Older middle schools such as Simpson, Blue Ridge, Sterling, and Seneca Ridge originally were able to carry about 1,000 students, but have all gone or are going through expansion projects that will allow them to carry 1,200 students once the projects are complete.
 The older schools are also trying to modernize the building by placing ornamental designs throughout the school.
 Newer middle schools built since 1995, when Farmwell Station opened, typically have capacities of 1,200 to 1,350 students depending on the age of the building and how fast growth was around the particular school when the school opened.
 Since the opening of J. Michael Lunsford, all middle schools are built with a two-story design that can carry 1,350 students.